 Before the pandemic, one study showed that 82% of consumers in the United States had not utilized such services.
 Now, nearly half of all doctors are electing to use telehealth to treat their patients, an 18% upsurge from the number of physicians who resorted to telemedicine methods two years ago, according to The Physicians Foundation’s “2018 Survey of America’s Physicians.”

-Vince Marchetti, revered for his extensive commercial expertise in driving business growth within the medical industry, explains some of the major reasons contributing to the rise of telemedicine amid the COVID-19 pandemic.
+Vince Marchetti of Coronado, California, revered for his extensive commercial expertise in driving business growth within the medical industry, explains some of the major reasons contributing to the rise of telemedicine amid the COVID-19 pandemic.

 A Logical Solution